galraif/andro/readme.md

 Copy the ``theme/+Komodo Edit/Andro.ksf`` file to ``~/Library/Application Support/Komodo Edit/<Version>/schemes/Andro.ksf``.
 Then open Komodo Edit, and select "Andro" as your scheme under ``Komodo Edit ➜ Preferences ➜ Fonts & Colors``.

 **Note that this is not a full port.
-Some of the styling visible on the Espresso screenshots are not possible to replicate with Komodo Edit**
+Some of the styling visible on the Espresso screenshots was not possible to replicate with Komodo Edit**